Year 6 SATS

-Year 6 children will take their SAT tests in the week of Monday 8th May to Thursday 11th May inclusive.
-The children take tests in English and Mathematics.
-The tests are sent away to be marked and the papers and results are sent back to school before the Summer holiday.
+Year 6 children will take their SAT tests in May.
+The children take tests in English and mathematics.
+The tests are sent away to be marked and the papers and results are sent back to school in July.

 From 2016, a new set of KS2 national curriculum tests have been introduced consisting of: